The Big Picture On DSCR Loan Pros and Cons:

 What is a good DSCR loan ratio?

-As a general rule, many portfolio lenders require a minimum DSCR of 1.25.
+Generally, many portfolio lenders require a minimum DSCR of 1.25.
 They want to write loans against rental properties that cash flow well, not properties with negative or breakeven cash flow.

 Who should use DSCR loans?